 Ingredients

-Cook the ground beef in a skillet over medium heat until no pink remains and the internal temperature reaches 160°F. Drain excess fat.
+- Cook ground beef in a skillet over medium heat until no pink remains and internal temperature reaches 160°F (71°C).
+Drain excess fat.
 Stir in taco seasoning, chili powder, and cumin.

-Spray the slow cooker insert with non-stick spray.
-Add the seasoned cooked beef, uncooked pasta, diced tomatoes (with liquid), broth, salsa, and 1 cup of cheese in layers.
+- Add cooked beef, uncooked pasta, diced tomatoes with juice, broth, salsa, and 1 cup cheese in layers.
 Do not stir.

-Cook on LOW for 2–3 hours or until the pasta is tender.
-Avoid lifting the lid during cooking to maintain consistent heat.
+- Cover and cook on LOW for about 2½ hours or until pasta is tender.
+Avoid lifting lid during cooking.

-Stir gently to combine.
-Add the remaining cheese and cover for 5–10 minutes until melted.
-Serve warm with your preferred toppings.
+- Stir gently to combine.
+Add remaining cheese and cover for 5–10 minutes until melted.

 Notes